All posts

 UK-Specific Advantages in US Banking

 Regulatory equivalence.
-The UK's Financial Conduct Authority (FCA) is recognized by US regulators as maintaining standards equivalent to US financial regulation.
-This recognition flows through to fintech compliance models — when Mercury or Relay evaluates a UK applicant, the compliance risk assessment accounts for the fact that the applicant is already subject to a robust regulatory framework in their home jurisdiction.
+The FCA is recognized by US regulators as maintaining equivalent standards.
+When Mercury or Relay evaluates a UK applicant, the compliance risk model already accounts for FCA oversight in the home jurisdiction.

-Language and legal system alignment.
-US banking applications, compliance questionnaires, and entity formation documents are in English.
-The UK's common law legal system shares structural concepts with US commercial law (LLCs, operating agreements, registered agents).
-This alignment reduces the documentation friction that founders operating in a second language or a different legal tradition face.
+Language and legal system.
+This sounds trivial, but it's not.
+US banking applications, compliance questionnaires, and formation documents are all in English.
+The UK common law system shares structural concepts with US commercial law (LLCs, operating agreements, registered agents).
+Founders working in a second language or a different legal tradition face real friction here that UK nationals skip entirely.

 FATCA and the UK-US IGA: What Gets Reported to HMRC